amboltio/emily-cli/demos/house-price-prediction/README.md

 # House Price Prediction API
-In this demo we wil run an API that predicts house prices using linear regression.
+In this demo we will run an API that predicts house prices using linear regression.
 See the [full guide](https://github.com/amboltio/emily-cli/wiki/House-price-prediction) if you want to build this service from scratch.

 To run this demo, first make sure your Emily CLI is up and running:
 1. Install Emily (see the installation steps [here](https://github.com/amboltio/emily-cli/))